Paladin Academy: History

 Spring Education Group permanently closed Paladin Academy in June 2021.
-The property formerly used by the school continues to be owned by 425 Broadway Realty Corp as of Summer 2021.
+As of summer 2021, the property used by the school is owned by 425 Broadway Realty Corp.

 Curriculum

 Paladin Academy utilized an individualized educational model commonly referred to as the Paladin program.
 Since the transfer of ownership in 1998, the methodologies and techniques used in helping students to overcome their learning challenges were implemented at other Nobel Learning Communities schools throughout the United States.
 However, a lack of priority for special needs programs by Spring Education Group discontinued most of these initiatives by 2019.
 From 2005 to 2021, the original Paladin Academy school was the only site to integrate the Paladin program with a college-bound regular high school diploma component.
 The Paladin program used multi-sensory strategies and specifically chosen support materials to teach, remediate, and facilitate students' individual learning.
 These strategies were designed to help children with learning challenges "learn how to learn."
 Included in these strategies were resources and techniques for improving the processing, reading, spelling, math, and language abilities of the students.
 In addition, the school held goal of helping students add study skills and organizational techniques to their arsenal of learning strategies.